martinmarsh/nmea0183/README.md

     )

     func main() {
-        // For easy start use built in sentences and variable definitions nm:= nmea0183.Create()
+        // For easy start use built in sentences sentences := nmea0183.DefaultSentances()

+        // Now create a handle to sentence processing, config and processed data nm:= sentences.MakeHandle()

         // Now parse a sentence
         nm.Parse("$GPZDA,110910.59,15,09,2020,00,00*6F")